high visibility mode: ON / OFF

 Brochures and Direct Mail come in all sorts of sizes.
 This is an example of a single folded postcard created for SMU's Lyle School of Engineering.

-Book design is very similar to brochure design, except there are many more pages!
-Brandon designs covers as well as the way the content is laid out for literature.
+Book design is very similar to brochure design, except there are many more pages.
+I can design covers as well as the way the content is laid out for literature.

 Newsletters are a great way to provide news and information to your target market.